 The Junior Eurovision Song Contest is the Eurovision Song Contest's 'little brother', showcasing extraordinary young talent aged 9 to 14.
 The competition was organised for the first time in 2003 in Denmark.

-Eurovision Choir of the Year is the newest member of the family of Eurovision Live Events.
+Eurovision Choir is the newest member of the family of Eurovision Live Events.
 This unique competition brings the best choirs in Europe together to sing acapella for a jury of experts.
 The inaugural event was held in Riga in 2017 in partnership with Interkultur, the world's leading organizer of international choir competitions and festivals.

 Get the latest Eurovision news right in your inbox!
 Sign up